laginha/django-object-hooks/README.md

 ```

-## Delivering hooks
+## Deliverers

-There are two configurable deliverers that play a part in notifying the targets:

-- `HOOK_COLLECTION_DELIVERER` which is responsible for filtering the `Hook` model, dumping/serializing each payload and send it to the next deliverer
+- `HOOK_COLLECTION_DELIVERER`: define the deliverer responsible for filtering the `Hook` model and dumping each payload.
-- `HOOK_ELEMENT_DELIVERER` which is responsible to send an HTTP POST request to a single target with a given payload
+- `HOOK_ELEMENT_DELIVERER` define the deliverer responsible for sending a POST request to a target with a given payload.

 ### Use celery

-By default the deliveres are functions called within the `post_save` signal handling.
-However, you can override the settings to use Celery-Tasks based deliverers

 ```python
 HOOK_COLLECTION_DELIVERER = "doh.deliveres.deliver_hooks_using_task"